Located in the Hokuriku region of Japan, Ishikawa Prefecture offers a diverse range of activities and attractions that are sure to leave you in awe.

 Make sure to visit the lively Wajima Morning Market, where you can find fresh seafood, local vegetables, and handcrafted souvenirs.

-If you’re interested in arts and crafts, Wajima is the perfect destination for you.
+If you’re interested in arts and crafts, Wajima is your perfect destination.

 Even King Charles (when he was a prince) has visited this town.